movebit/move/language/move-analyzer/design.md

 So the entry function `visit` take a `AstProvider` only visit the file we are editing.

-`auto completion` functionality become simple.
+With `ItemOrAccess` created by Project,`auto completion` functionality become simple.

 If the auto completion location is a `Access`,That is the most case.